rue-ryuzaki/argparse/README.md

 - [x] metavar - A name for the argument in usage messages.
 - [x] dest - The name of the attribute to be added to the object returned by parse_args().
 ## The add_argument() actions support
-- [x] 'store' - This just stores the argument’s value.
+- [x] "store" - This just stores the argument’s value.
 This is the default action.
-- [x] 'store_const' - This stores the value specified by the const keyword argument.
+- [x] "store_const" - This stores the value specified by the const keyword argument.
-- [x] 'store_true' and 'store_false' - These are special cases of 'store_const' used for storing the values true and false respectively.
+- [x] "store_true" and "store_false" - These are special cases of "store_const" used for storing the values true and false respectively.
 In addition, they create default values of false and true respectively.
-- [x] 'append' - This stores a list, and appends each argument value to the list.
+- [x] "append" - This stores a list, and appends each argument value to the list.
 This is useful to allow an option to be specified multiple times.
-- [x] 'append_const' - This stores a list, and appends the value specified by the const keyword argument to the list.
+- [x] "append_const" - This stores a list, and appends the value specified by the const keyword argument to the list.
-- [x] 'count' - This counts the number of times a keyword argument occurs.
+- [x] "count" - This counts the number of times a keyword argument occurs.
-- [x] 'help' - This prints a complete help message for all the options in the current parser and then exits.
+- [x] "help" - This prints a complete help message for all the options in the current parser and then exits.
-- [x] 'version' - This expects a version= keyword argument in the add_argument() call, and prints version information and exits when invoked.
+- [x] "version" - This expects a version= keyword argument in the add_argument() call, and prints version information and exits when invoked.
-- [x] 'extend' - This stores a list, and extends each argument value to the list.
+- [x] "extend" - This stores a list, and extends each argument value to the list.
 - [x] argparse::BooleanOptionalAction - Adds support for boolean actions such as --foo and --no-foo